 - Enjoy!
 No complicated steam attachment needed.

-Steaming milk at home doesn’t have to be complicated.
+Steaming or frothing milk at home doesn’t have to be complicated.
 You can do it almost anywhere you have a heat source — even over a campfire if you’re away from home!
 Learning how to steam milk is easier than you’d think.

 - How to make coffee while camping